 [G s ve t e w ld!] she shouted.

 [WHAT?]
-He cast a quick glance forward, pushing his thought-form to keep up with Dissona.
-His gut dropped as he saw her carapace start to unfold, unleashing black tendrils of cancerous fog.
-He looked back at Eun.
+He opened the throttle on his personal willpower, pushing his thought-form to keep up with Dissona.
+His gut lurched with dread; her carapace was starting to unfold, unleashing black tendrils of cancerous fog.
 [I can’t hear you!
 What did you—]

 The Bite Mobile sank into a sparking whirlpool, then disappeared altogether.